rogue-wild/Web-Dev/JS_DSA/ChaiCode/09_JSasync/read.md

 - Async is a short form of Asynchronous.
 It means that the code will not run in a sequence.
 It will run in a parallel way.
 - In the async code, the code will not wait for the previous code to be executed.
 It will execute the code in a parallel way.

-## What is the use of async?
-- The main use of async is to make the code run in a parallel way.
-It will not wait for the previous code to be executed.

 ## What is synchronous code?
 - Synchronous code is the code that will run in a sequence.
 It will wait for the previous code to be executed.
 - By default, the javascript code is synchronous and single-threaded.
 It means that the code will run in a sequence and it will wait for the previous code to be executed.
 The execution of the code will be done in a single thread.
 Execute one line of code at a time.